How much magnesium in milk, dairy & vegan milks?

 You can find a wide variety of plant-based milks on Amazon.

-Do we absorb the magnesium of milk & dairy?
+Do we absorb the magnesium in milk & dairy?

-It’s estimated that we absorb 30-50% of magnesium of food.
+It’s estimated that we absorb 30-50% of the magnesium in food.
 The absorption rate depends on the consumed dose.
 We tend to absorb less magnesium when we get higher doses.[3]

 What’s the recommended daily intake?